SchematicHQ/schematic-replicator/README.md

 - **Real-time Data Sync**: Connects to Schematic's WebSocket datastream for live updates
 - **Comprehensive Entity Support**: Handles companies, users, and feature flags
-- **Redis Caching**: Configurable Redis support with automatic fallback to local cache
+- **Redis Caching**: For all deployments, The application requires Redis and will not start without a successful Redis connection.
 - **Intelligent Cache Management**: Implements TTL-based caching with stale data cleanup
 - **Structured Logging**: Context-aware logging with configurable log levels
 - **Graceful Shutdown**: Proper connection cleanup on termination signals